CityofPittsburgh/365-api/TOKEN.md

 SP_TOKEN={ New refresh token from step 4 }
 ```
 **Be sure to encode the SP_ID and SP_SECRET values correctly or the apps will not work.** To do so, pass them into [this tool](https://www.urlencoder.org/), click "ENCODE", and use the string that appears in the box below.

+After you've saved the new environment variables, click the "Deploy" button on the top nav and deploy both 365proxy and 365proxy-staging.
+Wait a few minutes, then verify that the applications are still working correctly, for example by loading [ACCMobile](https://accmobile.azurewebsites.us/).

 Update the values in your local version of the 365proxy repo well.
 Lastly, update this README with the new refresh dates, and make sure that the Outlook calendar invite is set to recur in six months for ip.analytics@pittsburghpa.gov and IP-Applications@pittsburghpa.gov.